AGreenFruit/HumanBenchmarkTests/README.md

 Sidenote
 ---------------
-Tested using on a system using a 3080, 8700k, and a 240hz monitor.
+Tested on a system using a 3080, 8700k, and a 240hz monitor.
 Also used chrome at 1080x1920 resolution for humanbenchmark.com